monkeytechdays/MKTD7-BananaJack/README.md

 Use WebComponent to implement a BananaJack client.

-If you want, you can start on these git branchs:
+If you want, you can start on these git branches:

 * `start-native`: containing a skeleton for native WebComponent
-* `start-stencil`: containing a skeleton for Stencils
+* `start-stencil`: containing a skeleton for Stencil

 Rules